liesnikov/extensible-elaborator/abstract/main.md

 **Problems with unifiers.**
 The most common constraint type is equality, which is typically solved by a unifier.
 In order to provide the most powerful inference to users, compiler writers often extend the unifier to make it more powerful, which leads to complex and intricate code.
-This code is also heavily used throughout the compiler (either as direct functions `leqType` when type-checking terms, `compareType` when type-checking applications, or as raised constraints `ValueCmp`, `ValueCmpOnFace`, `SortCmp`\todo{more poiters to where exactly this is used}), making it sensitive towards changes and hard to maintain and debug.
+This code is also heavily used throughout the compiler (either as direct functions `leqType` when type-checking terms, `compareType` when type-checking applications, or as raised constraints `ValueCmp` and `SortCmp` from `equalTerm` while checking applications or definitions, `ValueCmpOnFace` from `equalTermOnFace` again while checking applications), making it sensitive towards changes and hard to maintain and debug.

 An example from Agda's conversion checker is `compareAs` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L146-L218) which provides type-driven conversion checking and yet the vast majority of it is special cases for metavariables.
 This function calls the `compareTerm'` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L255-L386) which then calls the `compareAtom` [function](https://github.com/agda/agda/blob/v2.6.2.2/src/full/Agda/TypeChecking/Conversion.hs#L419-L675).